valery-judah/leetcode-python/problems/0125-valid-palindrome/guide-gemini.md

-That is an excellent question.
-It moves the discussion from implementation details to broader software design principles.

 You are correct to identify that decoupling the preprocessing step is often a good practice.
 It aligns with the **Separation of Concerns** principle, which advocates for breaking down a problem into distinct, manageable parts.
 However, in the context of algorithm optimization (especially in interviews), this choice involves a significant trade-off.